CovertLab/borealis/docs/team-setup.md

 1. Follow the [Install the development tools](install-tools.md) page to install, log in to the `gcloud` command line tool, and configure your default project and zone.

+1. **TODO:** Create the Docker Image for your project, starting with the Dockerfile(s) and scripts needed to build it.

 1. Follow the instructions in [how-to-install-gce-server.txt](../borealis/setup/how-to-install-gce-server.txt)
 to create your Fireworker Compute Engine Disk Image and its Service Account.